Detail Page

 • AP Latin - 670

-This elective course is designed to provide advanced students who have completed Honors Latin III with a rigorous Latin curriculum in a college-level course.
-Students who successfully complete the course are able to read, understand, translate, and analyze Latin poetry and prose.
-Throughout the course, students develop advanced Latin skills through precise, literal translation of prepared poetry and prose, reading comprehension of sight passages, both poetry and prose; and written analyses that demonstrate the results of critical reading and ability to contextualize the passages with clear and coherent arguments supported by textual examples.
+This course places an emphasis on the ability to read, understand, translate, and analyze Latin poetry and prose.
+Students will develop advanced Latin skills through precise, literal translation of prepared poetry and prose, reading comprehension of sight passages, both poetry and prose; and written analyses that demonstrate the results of critical reading and ability to contextualize in clear and coherent arguments supported by textual examples.
 Students will deepen their language proficiency and knowledge of Roman history and culture with an in-depth study of the most influential text of Latin literature, Vergil’s Aeneid, and Caesar’s Gallic War, a standard school text.
+Students are required to take the AP exam.

 Faculty